stelijahsoftware/marelias-notepad/README.md

 X - Change the versioning to match the new versions
 X - remove the bottom dark bar (Files)

+[m] - change app name from markor to notepad2
 [h] - highlight briefly when going back (see Merge requests on github) [h] - single click to start a new note with date and time [h] - scrollbar always visible.